jordanmontt/pharo-cli/README.md

 After that, you need to clone this repository on `~/.pharo`.
 You will have as a result the code of this repo here: `~/.pharo/pharo-cli/`.
 And finally you need to update your `$PATH` variable to point to `~/.pharo/pharo-cli/`.
 For example in my case I need to add: `export PATH="$PATH:/Users/sebastian/.pharo/pharo-cli/bin/"` to my `.zshrc` file.

 Finally, you need to create the folder `~/Documents/PharoImages`.
 That is the folder in which the images will be stored.

-### Using `pi`

-[pi](https://github.com/hernanmd/pi) works great in combination with this tool. `pi` is an application for installing packages for Pharo Smalltalk.
-It is a `pip` like tool in which you can do: `pi install pharo-ai` to install the package into your image.

-## Authors

-Sebastian Jordan Montaño